 Recover missed stimulus payments on 2020 tax returns

-If, for some reason, you didn't get any stimulus payment last year, but you're owed one, you can get it this year when you file your 2020 tax return.
-If you don't get the full amount that you were entitled to in 2020 or 2021 — you could also get that from your 2020 tax return.
+If, for some reason, you didn't get any stimulus payment last year, but you're owed one, you can get it this year when you file your 2020 tax return by claiming the Recovery Rebate Credit.
+If you don't get the full amount that you were entitled to from the first or second stimulus payments — you could also get that from your 2020 tax return.

 What if it turns out that your stimulus payment was more than you were actually allowed?
 For example, suppose the IRS based your stimulus payment on your 2018 or 2019 tax return, when your income was lower, but your income is much higher for 2020?
 “If someone has income in 2020 that is higher than the tax return to calculate the advance rebate, they will not have to pay the credit back,” says Garrett Watson, senior tax policy analyst for the Tax Foundation, an independent, nonprofit tax policy organization.
 “In other words, any adjustments to a taxpayer's rebate on 2020 tax returns will be in the taxpayer's favor."